 On September 17 one POW was recaptured who had escaped from the camp on August 7.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”

 On September 21, 1942, three POWs who had escaped from the camp on September 12 were recaptured and brought back to the camp.
 Their feet were tied together and their hands were crossed behind their backs and tied with ropes.
-A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touched the ground causing their arms to bear all the weight of their bodies.
+A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touching the ground causing their arms to bear all the weight of their bodies.
 They were subjected to severe beatings by the Japanese guards while hanging from the rafter.
 The punishment lasted three days.
 They were cut from the rafter and they were tied hand and foot and placed in the cooler for 30 days on a diet was rice and water.
-One of the three POWs was severely beaten by a Japanese lieutenant but later released.
+One of the three POWs was severely beaten by a Japanese lieutenant but was later released.

 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.